Career Definition for a Commercial Property Manager

 Employment and Salary Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment of property, real estate and community association managers, including commercial property managers, is expected to increase by an average rate of 12% from 2012 to 2022.
-As reported by the BLS, professionals employed in these positions in May 2012 earned median annual salaries of $52,610 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment of property, real estate and community association managers, including commercial property managers, is expected to increase by a faster than average rate of 10% from 2016 to 2026.
+As reported by the BLS, professionals employed in these positions in May 2018 earned median annual salaries of $58,340 (www.bls.gov).

 Alternate Career Options